OliWalker/i18n-dinosaurs/blog/i18n-dinosaurs-2.md

 }
 ```

-Since we updated the json we must reload the server, and for good measure lets wrap the "Logo" with a Link from our `i18n instance` to be able to navigate back:
+Finally, for good measure lets wrap the "Logo" with a Link from our `i18n instance` to be able to navigate back to the home page:

 ```
 <Link href='/'>LOGO</Link>
 ```

-and we should have a navigatable, translated Application!
+Then if we restart our server we should have a navigable, translated Application!